fbpx

 Remaining Procedure

-If leave is granted, the Court produces the Certified Tribunal Record and the Applicant and Respondent have the option of filing a Further Affidavit and Further Memorandum.
-The Court also sets the matter down within 90 days of granting leave.
-These documents are critical as the legal tests for obtaining leave and successfully overturning a decision at the judicial are different.
+The Further Affidavit and Further Memorandum are critical as the legal tests for obtaining leave and successfully overturning a decision on Judicial Review are different.
 Both the Applicant and Respondent are also given a time period in which to cross-examine the deponent of the affidavit.
 Such cross-examinations are helpful but not always done as the cost can be prohibitive.
 After the Respondent’s affidavits are filed, the Applicant has 20 days in which to complete any cross-examinations.
 The entire court proceeding usually takes between 6 months to a year to conclude.

 Open